FreeMasen/time.manager/README.md

 ## Shared

-> Writen in Typescript, _id property assigned by MongoDb
+> Writen in Typescript, _id property assigned by Nedb

 ###### Models